sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_real_time_programming.md

 - Sleeping spinlocks: in the standard linux kernel, the spin locks are busy-wait and cannot sleep, with the PREEMPT_RT patch the spin-locks are converted to sleepable mutexes.
 This preventes a task holding a lock from blocking the entire CPU, allowing other tasks to run.

+## Fundamentals of Linux

+Core function of the Linux Kernel_
+ - **Process management**: create, schedule and terminate processess (running programs).
+It decides which CPUs run which programs, when and for how long, using the scheduler.
+ - **Memory management**: Keeps track of all memory (RAM) It allocates memorey to process and efficently handles swapping data to disk when RAM is full (virtual memory)
+ - **Device maangment**: Act as and intermediary between hardware devices (disks, keyboards, USB devices ...) and processes.
+This is done by device drivers.
+ - **System call interface**: Provides a well defined and secure API (System calls) for applications to request services from the kernel.
+This is how user programs interact with the hardware.
+ - **Filesystem management**: Handles and organizes how data is stored and retrieved on disks (eg. ext4, Btrfs, XFS).
+It handles reading, writing and managing fiiles and directories.
+ - **Networking**: Handles networking communicantion, sending and receiving data pacakges in different protocols.

 ## Setting up a real-time Linux system